MatejS-code/sqlfordataanalysis/README.md

 providing insights into the most significant sources and campaigns.
 Finally, it orders the results by the number of sessions in descending order to highlight the top traffic drivers.

-Code for Project 1: Finding Top Traffic Sources.sql
+Code for Assigment 1: Finding Top Traffic Sources.sql